mbonav/Exo_DMC/README.md

 Information
 -----------
-This repository includes the first version of the `Exo-DMC` (Exoplanet Detection Map Calculator), a Monte Carlo tool for the statistical analysis of exoplanet surveys results.
+This repository includes the second version of the `Exo-DMC` (Exoplanet Detection Map Calculator), a Monte Carlo tool for the statistical analysis of exoplanet surveys results.

 The tool combines the information on the target stars with the instrument detection limits to estimate the probability of detection of a given synthetic planet population, ultimately generating detection probability maps.